fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

 Decides whether the controller runs in `manual_mode`.
-In manual mode, the controller doesn't adjust the control variable It emits the same output as the control variable input.
+In manual mode, the controller does not adjust the control variable It emits the same output as the control variable input.

 </dd>
 </dl>